22002509/Ex_6_Explicit-Intent/README.md

 ## PROGRAM:
 ```
-Program to print the text “Implicitintent”.
+Program to print the text “Explicitintent”.
 Developed by: Prasanna R
 Registeration Number :212222040120
 ```